 The models that feature in boudoir shoots may not be pro or aspiring models.
 They could be regular citizens looking for a confidence boost, empowering memory or a private gift for a partner.
 With that in mind, you need to consider your subject.

-Boudoir poses that hide stomachs, amongst others poses, are important to learn.
+Boudoir poses that hide stomachs, amongst others poses, are important to learn as your model may not be a size 0.
 Flattering your model is key to capturing personal and empowering portraits.

 Fine art nudes will also less be about the model and more about their body.
 You may not even see their face in the shot, it could be their back, chest or legs.